Estimated reading time: 8 minutes

 Payment & Processing:

 - Address your payment procedures (for example, when payment is expected), and which methods you accept.
 You should also note your processing times.
-State clearly whether the processing times are absolute, or if there may be some deviation.
+State clearly whether the processing times are absolute or if there may be some deviation.

 Returns & Cancellations:

 - Understandably, this is a very important section and should be crafted carefully.
 Include a detailed explanation of your return and/or cancellation policy.
 Note any fees, how to begin the process, whether documentation (photos) is necessary, and state your time frame explicitly.
 If you have products for which return/cancellation is not applicable, list them clearly (ie. Correctly personalized items, edible products, items where the packaging has been opened etc.).
 You will always have people who try to circumvent your return and cancellation policy.
-Make it as clear as you can, and use your judgement when it comes to enforcing it (i.e. pick your battles).
+Make it as clear as you can, and use your judgment when it comes to enforcing it (i.e. pick your battles).

 Shipping & Delivery:

-- Disclaimers regarding courier and weather delays will prove to be very important during holiday seasons, and if your items are time-sensitive (ie. for events with set dates).
+- Disclaimers regarding courier and weather delays will prove to be very important during holiday seasons and if your items are time-sensitive (ie. for events with set dates).
 Offering upgraded shipping options and the ability to confirm with customer service will help mitigate shipping issues.
 You may also want to include information regarding how shipping costs are calculated and any extra fees that may be associated with oversized items.
 Be as transparent as possible here; unfortunately, retailers often take the brunt of the blame for courier delays.
-Transparency and a willingness to help your customer file a claim against the shipper if necessary will help.
+Transparency and a willingness to help your customer file a claim against the shipper, if necessary, will help.